Location Information

 1. Road Info

-• The configuration gear will give you context about the information presented in the dialog box and the option to remove items from the list.
-This will update the field shown in the dialogue box.
+• The configuration gear (1) will give you context about the information presented in the “Configure Fields” dialog box (2) and the option to remove items from the list (3).
+This will update the fields shown in the main dialogue box “Location Information”.

 2. Coordinates